swcarpentry/DEPRECATED-bc/_includes/guide-shell/man/lesson.md

     % man -k copy

 to find command that relate to copying stuff.
-There is a quirky synonym for this command, which might be simpler to remember:
+There is a quirky synonym for this command, which might be simpler to remember (especially if you know French):

     % apropos copy